SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Methodology

 \subsection{Cross-Layer Block (CLB)}

 The proposed Cross-Layer Block (CLB) incorporates the MetaFormer~\cite{yu2022metaformer} block in the decoder to enhance the global context of the feature representations extracted by the encoder, with a primary focus on integrating contextual information across different hierarchical features.

-As illustrated in Fig.~\ref{model} (b), the CLB includes the MetaFormer block, which consists of three residual subblocks, a local perception module, and a novel Strip Cross-Attention (SCA) module for token mixing.
+As illustrated in Fig.~\ref{model} (b), the CLB includes the MetaFormer block, which consists of three residual subblocks, a Local Perception Module (LPM), and a novel Strip Cross-Attention (SCA) module for token mixing.
 The SCA module effectively captures both local and global contexts of the features while seamlessly integrating information across different hierarchical levels with minimal computational cost.
-The CLB is applied at each stage, taking two distinct inputs, $F_i$ and $M_i$.
+The CLB is applied at each stage and takes two distinct inputs, $F_i$ and $M_i$.

 Thus, the entire process is defined as follows: